-- Student desks and seating will be distanced as far apart as possible. - Employees and students will be asked to wear face coverings in the classroom when working in small groups. - Teachers will watch for student symptoms. - Proper hand washing and hygiene will be taught to the students. - Classrooms will be sanitized between transition times.
+- Student desks and seating will be distanced as far apart as possible. - Employees and students will be required to wear face coverings in school buildings, in accordance with Governor Herbert's orders, health department recommendations, and Utah Phased Guidelines. - Teachers will watch for student symptoms. - Proper hand washing and hygiene will be taught to the students. - Classrooms will be sanitized between transition times.